Neytiri: Avatar (2009)

 After Jake reveals his true mission and explains that the RDA was coming to destroy Hometree, Neytiri furiously rejects him and the Na'vi subsequently take both Jake and Grace captive before preparing for the defense of their home.
 When the RDA arrives, the Na'vi make a futile stand against them but are quickly overwhelmed and flee into the forest.
 The RDA destroys Hometree, taking several Na'vi casualties, including Eytukan.
-Jake finds her and attempts to comfort her, but she again rejects him, demanding he go away and never come back.
+Jake finds Neytiri and attempts to comfort her, but she again rejects him, demanding he go away and never come back.

 Neytiri and the other surviving members of the Omaticaya Clan then seek refuge at the Tree of Souls, where they pray that Eywa will save them.
 Their prayers are answered when Jake returns, having made tsaheylu with the Toruk.
 Recognizing his close connection to Eywa, Neytiri forgives him and accepts him again.
 She then helps Jake rally the other Na'vi clans to prepare for an impending attack from the RDA, who plan to strike and destroy the Tree of Souls.
 During the subsequent battle, the Na'vi suffer heavy casualties, but are rescued when Pandoran wildlife unexpectedly join the attack and overwhelm the humans, which Neytiri interprets as Eywa's answer to Jake's prayer.
 Jake destroys a makeshift bomber before it can reach the Tree of Souls; Quaritch, wearing an AMP suit, escapes from his own damaged aircraft, then later finds and breaks open the avatar link unit containing Jake's human body, exposing it to Pandora's poisonous atmosphere.
 As Quaritch prepares to slit the throat of Jake's avatar, Neytiri kills Quaritch, saving Jake from suffocation and seeing his human form for the first time.

 With the exceptions of Jake, Norm and a select few others, all humans are expelled from Pandora and sent back to Earth.
 Neytiri watches over Jake as he is permanently transferred into his avatar with the aid of the Tree of Souls.